 - 2½ cups SELF RISING Flour (ALL PURPOSE flour won't work.)

 - Melt butter in the bottom of a 8X8 or 9X9 inch baking pan.
 You can do this by sticking it into the oven for a couple of minutes while you mix up the batter.

 - Mix together the flour, sugar, and buttermilk, stirring until it forms a sticky batter or wet dough..

 - Pour the batter into the baking dish containing the melted butter.

 - Using a spatula or your fingers, spread the dough evenly to the edges of the pan.
 It will stick to your fingers or the spatula.
 This can be resolved by dipping the spatula into some of the melted butter and putting it on top of the dough or by lightly oiling your fingers.
 DO NOT STICK YOUR FINGERS IN THE HOT MELTED BUTTER!
 YOU WILL BE BURNED.

 - Once the dough has been spread out, using a knife, carefully cut the dough into nine pieces.
 Think of drawing a tic tac toe board through the dough.

-- The butter will run up through these cuts.
+- Make sure that you pull the dough apart a bit as you cut, so the butter will run up through these cuts.

 - Place pan full of biscuits into the 425 degree oven.